MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 Entities and entity fields enabled for Relevance Search have an impact on the database storage capacity.

-- To revise the list of entities selected for Relevance Search results, refer to [Select entities for Relevance Search](configure-relevance-search-organization.md#select-entities-for-relevance-search).
+- To revise the list of entities selected for Relevance Search results, see [Select entities for Relevance Search](configure-relevance-search-organization.md#select-entities-for-relevance-search).
-- To revise the list of fields selected for each entity for Relevance Search results, refer to [Configure searchable fields for Relevance Search](configure-relevance-search-organization.md#configure-searchable-fields-for-relevance-search).
+- To revise the list of fields selected for each entity for Relevance Search results, see [Configure searchable fields for Relevance Search](configure-relevance-search-organization.md#configure-searchable-fields-for-relevance-search).

 ## Free up storage used by flow approvals